 I know this sounds nuts.
 That doing an entire pig does not seem like it’s low maintenance, but honestly, it’s really easy to do.
 It’s pretty much a set it and forget it deal.
-As long as you can rent a grill like the one we rented from Kenrick’s it’s very simple.
+As long as you can rent a grill like the one it’s very simple.
+I don’t have a grill this size.
+I rent it.
 One hour per 10 pounds so that 60 pound beauty was done in six hours.
 No getting up in the middle of the night to start the cook.
 I put Maribelle on at 10:40 am and we were pulling pork at 6:00 pm.
 You can find the full write up on exactly how to do it here.

 Brats and Dogs

 This is usually the first thing that comes to minds of most people when it comes to feeding the masses at a cookout is brats and dogs.
 Both cook fairly quickly over high heat.
 But cooking 30 brats and 15 dogs can take quite some time.
 This is where the beer bath comes in.
 Grill your brats and dogs prior to your guests arrival.
 Buy a high sided disposable aluminum pan, pour in your favorite beer, some slices of onion, maybe a garlic clove or two, place directly on the grill, and put the brats and dogs in the new beer Jacuzzi you just made.
 Place the pan over enough of the coals to get a simmer going, or put it in the oven at about 200.
 Now, go get a shower and when the party starts the grilling is already done.
 If someone does not want the beer dripping off their brat, just throw the brat back on the heat for a couple minutes to steam that off.